PaddlePaddle/PaddleNLP/applications/information_extraction/document/README_en.md

 <a name="25"></a>

-### 2.5 Model Prediction
+### 2.5 Inference

-`paddlenlp.Taskflow` loads the custom model, and specifies the path of the model weight file through `task_path`, which must contain the trained model weight file `model_state.pdparams`.
+Same with the pretrained models, you can use `paddlenlp.Taskflow` to load your custom model by specifying the path of the model weight file through `task_path`

 ```python
 from pprint import pprint